katee145/nourish/README.md

 Nourish is an attractive and user-friendly web application built to share and discover delicious recipes.
 The site allows authorised users to log in and publish recipes to Nourish, and allows site visitors to browse recipes for that all-too-needed meal inspo.
 This Full Stack Individual Capstone Project marks the culmination of everything learnt while studying at the Code Institute.
 Nourish combines and demonstrates:

 * Frontend Development: HTML, CSS, JavaScript
-* Backend Development: Django web framework
+* Backend Development: Python, Django framework
-* Database Management: Django
+* Database Management: PostgreSQL, integrated through Django ORM
 * Agile Methodology: Project planning and tracking using Agile principles
 * Version Control: Git & GitHub
+* Deployment: Heroku
-* AI Integration: Exploring the potential of AI tools in the development process.
+* AI Integration: Harnessing AI tools in the development process.

 <a href="https://nourish-recipes-0c552fcf97d0.herokuapp.com/" target="_blank">View the live project here.</a>